 - Online services led by Lucy, our priest-in-charge.
-These services of morning, midday and night prayer can be used daily.
+These services can be used daily, weekly and monthly.

 - You can also find a free downloadable Daily Prayers booklet produced by the Church Of England to use at home attached below.

-- If you prefer something simpler see our "A Word for Sunday" which is simple service of prayers and a thought for the day.
+- If you prefer something simpler see our "A Simple Form of Daily Prayer".

 - Some of you may prefer our services of Celtic Prayer Service or Healing Service.

 For those of you who want to join other forms of online prayer and worship:

 - Apart from this site we also have a St Matthew with St Chad Facebook page.

 - There is a national Church on the Church of England website with lots of resources: https://www.churchofengland.org